Skillet Pineapple Upside Down Cake

 - In a liquid measuring cup, add in the buttermilk.
 If you don’t have buttermilk, use milk and vinegar.
 I used heavy cream and cider vinegar.
 Let the milk and vinegar mixture sit for about 10 minutes.

-- Add the pineapple syrup into the buttermilk.
+- Add the pineapple syrup and vanilla extract into the buttermilk.

-- Alternately add the flour and buttermilk, starting and ending with flour.
+- Alternate adding the flour and buttermilk, starting and ending with flour.
 Mix each addition thoroughly before adding the next addition.
 The batter will be thick.

 - Spread the batter evenly on top of the pineapple topping.